Posted by pcarroll 12/19/2025

 Netrinos uses a central rendezvous server that participates in WireGuard handshakes solely to collect your devices' public endpoints and share that information with your other devices.
 When a device roams to a new location, the server learns the new endpoint and updates the other devices in your account.

-If you are particularly security conscious, you can host your own relay server.
-Enable it with a checkbox in the app.
-This could be a home PC with a stable connection, or a $5 cloud server account.
+If you want more control, you can enable a device in your account as a relay server with a checkbox in the app.
+This could be a home PC with a stable connection or a low-cost cloud server.

 Not really related to the product itself, but your landing page design looks close to the official Microsoft style which I dont have the best memories of..